arjan-tools/docs/docs.md

     - **domainName:** string: domain name of your site i.e. yoursite.com
     - **index:** string: Index document for your site i.e. index.html
     - **error:** string: error document for your site i.e. error.html
-    - **www:** boolean: option to add re route  bucket from www to root
+    - **www:** boolean: option to add reroute  bucket from www to root
-    - **cdn:** boolean: option to add a Cloudfront distribuition to your stack
+    - **cdn:** boolean: option to add a Cloudfront distribution to your stack
     - **route53:** boolean: option to add a Domain Name System DNS
     - **https:** boolean: option to add a digital certificate
 - **returns:** Promise(resolve, error)